 So, I started in, reading every single book on starting a small business.
 I totally devoured them.

-I emailed all the girls I knew who had their own business, and made them meet me for coffee.
+I emailed all the girls I knew who had their own businesses, and made them meet me for coffee.
 With a big announcement: SURPRISE!

 And, now, just a few questions, if they didn’t mind: what has helped them the most?
 Any tools or tricks?
 And big things I needed to know?

 There was one morning, in particular.
 I met with this great girl who ran her own business.
-One of the very few that I knew that did that kind of thing back then.
+One of the very few that I knew who did that kind of thing back then.